fstudio/clangbuilder/docs/index.md

 +   `LLVMRoot` Pre-built llvm installation root directory.
 +   `LLVMArch` Pre-built llvm default architecture
 +   `PwshCoreEnabled` Enable Powershell Core, all script run use pwsh (when you install powershell core).
++   `UseWindowsTerminal` Use Windows Terminal (We need wt support commandline)
++   `Conhost` If Windows Termianl not exists, your can set OpenConsole path.
-+   `SetWindowCompositionAttribute` Experimental UI features
++   `SetWindowCompositionAttribute` Fluent UI features

 ## Build Clang on Windows